High temperature antiferromagnetism in Yb based heavy fermion systems proximate to a Kondo insulator

-To conclude, through the comprehensive measurements for $\alpha$-YbAl$_{1-x}$Mn$_{x}$B$_{4}$, we found that the Mn substitution induces a high temperature antiferromagnetism, whose transition temperature reaches 20 K at $x = 0.27$.
-This is the highest magnetic transition temperature among the Yb based HF systems at ambient pressure.
-The resistivity and PES measurements show that the system exhibits highly resistive transport behaviors, forming a gap and peak structure \textcolor{black}{near the Fermi energy} in the PES spectra with the Mn substitution, indicating that the main role of the Mn substitution is to decreases the hybridization strength to bring the system into a more Kondo-like localized heavy fermion state out of the mixed valence state of the pure $\alpha$-YbAlB$_{4}$.
-Furthermore, a clear gap formation across the Fermi energy in the PES measurements at the temperature well above the magnetic transition temperature indicates that the systems exhibit a crossover from a heavy mass Fermi liquid to a Kondo insulator with Mn doping.
-Our observation of the significantly high magnetic transition temperature in a metallic state proximate to a Kondo insulator is highly interesting and may share the similar origin to the one observed in Ce$Tr_{2}$Al$_{10}$.
-Further measurements using microscopic probes are significant to reveal the origin of the unusual magnetism in the metallic state proximate to a Kondo insulator.
+To conclude, through the comprehensive measurements of $\alpha$-YbAl$_{1-x}$Mn$_{x}$B$_{4}$, we found that the Mn substitution induces a high temperature antiferromagnetism, whose transition temperature reaches 20 K at $x = 0.27$.
+This is so far the highest magnetic transition temperature among the Yb based HF systems at ambient pressure.
+Our transport measurements show that the system exhibits a high resistivity with the Mn substitution.
+Thanks to PES, we further highlight the formation of a gap at the Fermi level, together with a coherent feature, consistent with the resistivity measurements.
+These observations evidence that the Mn substitution results in an increase of the Kondo-like hybridization, driving the system out of the mixed valence state of the pure $\alpha$-YbAlB$_{4}$ to a more localized Kondo HF state.
+Additionally, the onset of the gap formation in the PES measurements appears at temperature well above the magnetic transition temperature; it lifts any ambiguity about the origin of the gap and underlines the crossover from a heavy Fermi liquid to a Kondo insulator with increasing Mn doping.